carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 -  Addition of a new library or package
--  Introduction of a new topic / learning objective (e.g., adding file permissions to LC shell lesson)
+-  Introduction of a new topic/learning objective (e.g., adding file permissions to LC shell lesson)
--  Updates to software/packages that are minor versions (e.g., Python 3.7 -> 3.8) when the new version is backwards compatible with current version
+-  Updates to software/packages that are minor versions (e.g., Python 3.7 -> 3.8) when the new version is backward compatible with the current version
 -  Additions of experimental features (e.g., git checkout → git restore / git switch)
 -  Any change to a lesson that impacts the content/scope of another lesson in the curriculum
--  For Incubator lessons - Review of a lesson outline where lesson developers would like the lesson to be considered for eventual adoption into a Lesson Program’s official curriculum
+-  For Incubator lessons - Review a lesson outline where a lesson developers would like the lesson to be considered for eventual adoption into a Lesson Program’s official curriculum
 -  Issues which are not covered anywhere else in this rubric